ryantcullen/stock-bot/README.md

 ## Roadmap

-The goal here is to make this as robust and generalized as possible.
-Any features you want to add that bring functionality/more data for the user to design an algorithm are welcome.
-If it is well written and stylized it will be merged.

 What I'm working on right now: The Kelly Criterion is an equation that lets you determine the optimal position size for a given play.
 I think this is very valuable information for any investor and I am working on making it available for use in the design of an algorithm.

 ## Contributing